daniel-molina/visualequation/HACKING.md

 > With that objective in mind, several terms which specify the reasons for an
 > element to be selectable have been defined.

+### Effectively selectable subequations

 A subequation S of an equation E is **effectively selectable** if S is guaranteed to be selectable if E is not modified.

 **Rule**: At least one subeq of an equation must be effectively selectable.

+### User subequations

 A **user subequation** (**usubeq**) is a subeq S that can be selected unless a superequation of S does not allow S to be selected.

 > **Remark**:
 >
-> Strict subequations of a subequation can be usubeqs or not.
+>1.
+Strict subequations of a subequation can be usubeqs or not.
+>1.
+A effectively selectable subequation is a usubeq.
+The opposite is not
+>   (always) true.

+Any subequation term preceded by a "user" and abbreviations by a juxtaposed "u" is a user subequation.
+Abbreviations would be usupeq, usupeq, X-ublock, uarg, lop-X-uarg (last two should be avoided to avoid confusing a casual reader).

+> **Example**:
+>
+> (A) X-ublock is block a B which lop-B is (a) X and B is an ublock.

+A **mark** M is a symbol that is not an usubeq.

+> **Property**:
+>
+> A mark must have a usupeq.

+### Selectable arguments

 An operator OP **has a selectable argument** (**has a selarg**) with ordinal OR if OP does not impose any selectivity conditions on any subequation